 This is another place we didn't get to visit last time and I've heard that 'the underground tunnels' or Roman Circus is well worth a visit.
 It stopped being used back in 5AD and much of it went to ruin but parts of this ancient chariot race track are still accessible and help you to see how history might have happened all those years ago.

-On the way to the cathedral we walked down Pilon's street and enjoyed all the individually decorated posts and street art.
+On the way to the cathedral, we walked down Pilon's street and enjoyed all the individually decorated posts and street art.
 The kids really enjoyed being able to explore this area.

 Great Shopping and Markets

-As you'd expect from any large city there is a fabulous range of shops in the city, you can browse any as you watch the large grand streets but just a stroll away form the city and you arrive at Parc Central where you will find a massive undercover shopping centre with many brands you'll know like H&M, JD Sports, SuperDry and Zara.
+As you'd expect from any large city there is a fabulous range of shops in the city, you can browse any as you watch the large grand streets but just a stroll away from the city and you arrive at Parc Central where you will find a massive undercover shopping centre with many brands you'll know like H&M, JD Sports, SuperDry and Zara.

-You'll also find the multi-screen Yelmo cinema here but of course generally you'll find the films are in Spanish!
+You'll also find the multi-screen Yelmo cinema here but of course, generally, you'll find the films are in Spanish!

 On the day we visited there was a huge street market in the Rambla Nova selling a variety of gifts and clothes but most days there is a market somewhere and also the Mercat Central is a permanent fixture.